 Any materials belonging to someone else used in your thesis or dissertation, beyond brief excerpts, may be used only with the written permission of the copyright owner.
 Publishers of books and journals hold the copyright for all materials they publish.
 Therefore, even if you are the sole or one of several authors of material in a published book or journal, you must obtain written permission from the copyright holder if you are including this material in your document.
 Also the use of reproductions or excerpts of other media, such as music, graphic images, or computer software will also require permissions.

 Your letter to the copyright holder needs to make clear that you seek written permission to preserve (on microfilm and digitally) and publish (in print and digital form) your thesis or dissertation through ProQuest and that ProQuest may sell, on demand, for scholarly purposes, single copies of your work, which includes the copyright holder's material.
-Your letter must also seek written permission for the document to be submitted in electronic format to Curtis Laws Wilson Library where it will be placed in our institutional repository Scholars' Mine and made available at no charge to the general public at no charge via the Internet.
+Your letter must also seek written permission for the document to be submitted in electronic format to Curtis Laws Wilson Library where it will be placed in our institutional repository, Scholars' Mine, and made available at no charge to the general public via the Internet.

 You are responsible for securing all necessary permissions and paying any permission fees in advance of using copyrighted materials in your work.
 It is recommended that copies of the written permission you receive be placed in the appendix of your thesis or dissertation.